 - Exam Periods.
 During mid-term and final exam periods, no cotenant will have overnight guests or parties.

 - Violations of the Agreement.
 The cotenants agree that repeated and serious violations of one or more of these understandings will be grounds for any two cotenants to ask the other to leave.
 If a cotenant is asked to leave, he will do so within two weeks, and will forfeit any outstanding pre-paid rent.

 - Leaving Before the Lease Ends.
-If a cotenant wants to leave before the lease expires on February 1, 200X, he will give as much notice as possible (and not less than one month) and diligently try to find a replacement tenant who is acceptable to the remaining cotenants and the landlord.
+If a cotenant wants to leave before the lease expires, he will give as much notice as possible (and not less than one calendar month) and diligently try to find a replacement tenant who is acceptable to the remaining cotenants and the landlord.

 - Dispute Resolution.
-If a dispute arises concerning this agreement or any aspect of the shared living situation, the cotenants will ask the University Housing Office Mediation Service for assistance before they terminate the cotenancy or initiate a lawsuit.
-This will involve all three tenants sitting down with a mediator in good faith to try to resolve the problems.
+If a dispute arises concerning this agreement or any aspect of the shared living situation, the cotenants will ask the University Housing Office Mediation Service for assistance before they terminate the tenancy or initiate a lawsuit.
+This will involve all three cotenants sitting down with a mediator in good faith to try to resolve the problems.